Passenger Environment Survey: Application in New York

-included 11 subway indicators, and 21 bus indicators.
+PES was introduced in the first quarter of 1983 and consisted of indicators designed to quantify transit environment conditions for passengers.
+Although assessing passenger perceptions objectively presents challenges, these indicators established a systematic framework to evaluate performance independently of anecdotal feedback.
+The early PES included 11 subway indicators and 21 bus indicators.

 Several indicators were added in 1995, expanding the scope of PES.
 Indicators relating to the station environment such as functioning turnstiles and escalator/elevators were added.
 A major revision occurred in 2000, when indicators specifically designed to measure the performance of cleaning crews were added.
 Quarterly reports were scaled back to semi-annual beginning in 2004.
 NYCT began monitoring the passenger environment aboard express buses in 2007.
 Additionally, the PES survey methodologies have been used on a variety of "pilot" policy initiatives designed to measure the impact of allocating additional production resources to cleaning functions.
 The PES approach has been such a success that NYCT regularly receives requests for details, nationally and internationally, from other transit properties wishing to model quality control programs after NYCT's PES.

 Initially, PES data was tabulated manually, and reports were issued quarterly with substantial time lag.
 Although this enabled managers to act after the fact to improve performance, many months may pass before substantial performance improvement is achieved.
 With the advent of personal computers, NYCT began keeping PES data and reporting results using spreadsheet applications and databases.
 Internal reports are now issued much more frequently, allowing management to react to mediocre scores mid-quarter.
 Data mining capabilities allow special requests from top management to be handled quantitatively.

 Today, NYCT routinely produces internal PES monthly reports as a snapshot to assist operating personnel in taking corrective actions.
 The PES database is being migrated to Transit's enterprise server.
 The data collection effort is being transitioned from pen and paper to handheld computers.
 The PES staff provides regular 'Roadshows' in field locations to improve operations managers’ understanding of PES ratings and how they might improve PES scores, thereby improving the customer experience.
 These PES Roadshows have become an important mechanism of information exchange, improving relationships between PES and operating staff, and allows PES staff to gain valuable understanding of operations processes.